 As a pianist, Morris has performed at venues including Victoria Nasjonal Jazzscene, Wynwood Arts Festival, and Herr Nilsen.
 He premiered a set of original music with his quintet at the Newport Jazz Festival in summer 2019.

 Also a versatile film and theater composer and orchestrator, Morris scored the national public television documentary film Saving the Great Swamp: The Battle to Defeat the Jetport, which won best documentary at the New Jersey Film Festival in 2017.
 He works as a music assistant for film composer Michael Bacon, orchestrating documentary film cues.
 In 2017, Morris premiered an original chamber musical, North Pond, at the Midtown Arts and Theater Center in downtown Houston, sponsored by Musiqa.
 He composed incidental music for a production of Denis O’Hare’s play An Iliad that opened the first season of Rice University’s Moody Center for the Arts black box theater.

-Morris is pursuing a Doctorate of Musical Arts degree at the University of Colorado Boulder as an ATLAS Fellow studying with Carter Pann and Michael Theodore.
+Morris is pursuing a Doctorate of Musical Arts degree at the University of Colorado Boulder as an ATLAS Fellow studying with Carter Pann.
 He received a Master of Music degree in composition from the Rice University Shepherd School of Music, where he was a Brown Fellow studying with Karim Al-Zand and Anthony Brandt and graduated summa cum laude with a Bachelor of Music from the University of Miami Frost School of Music, where he studied with Lansing McLoskey, Gary Lindsay, and Martin Bejerano.
 Morris is an active educator, having taught music theory, aural skills, composition, and piano in the Shepherd Preparatory Program and at CU Boulder.